soggybag/Hoppy-Bunny-SpriteKit-Swift/P5-Scrolling-World/content.md

 Argh eventually you will run out of ground and the bunny will fall into the endless despair of the abyss.

-You can make the ground loop by adding a second ground sprite and implementing an endless scrolling technique using both ground sprites.
+You can improve the ground loop by adding on a second ground sprite and implementing an endless scrolling technique using both ground sprites.
 When a ground sprite leaves the left edge you'll move it back to the right edge of the screen to make the ground seem endlessly repeating.

 The first step will be adding a second ground sprite to the *GameScene.sks*